 Each set runs through detailed replicas of California scenery, town mock-ups, and wilderness.
 The model trains run on Sundays between April and December from 12-5.

 Redwood Valley Steam Train Museum

 On Wednesdays and Saturdays, the museum is open for visitors to view the track layouts at the museum, but no trains are running.
 Admission on those days is free.

 If you prefer, after you ride the Redwood Valley Railway, take in some of the other adventures waiting in Tilden Regional Park, including the antique carousel, the Herschell-Spillman Merry-Go-Round, complete with carved wooden animals, spectacular painting and piped music from a calliope.

-The Tilden Botanical Gardens contain the largest collection of native California plants anywhere in the world.
-The garden is divided into 11 different sections, each representative of a different ecosystem in California.
+The Tilden Botanical Gardens contain the most extensive collection of native California plants anywhere in the world.
+The garden features different sections, each representative of a distinct ecosystem in California.

-On most Saturdays and Sundays, guided tours of the gardens are given Saturdays at 2 and Sundays at 11 and 2.
+On most Saturdays and Sundays, guided tours of the gardens are given Saturdays at two and Sundays at 11 and 2.
 Admission to both the gardens and the tours are free.

 Immediately adjacent to Tilden Regional Park is the Tilden Nature Area, which includes the Little Farm, a collection of farm animals on display, including heritage breeds.

 At the Little Farm, which opened only three years after the Railway, visitors are allowed to bring celery or lettuce to feed to the animals, which include sheep, rabbits, goats, and cows as well as fowl.
 Little Farm is open daily from 8:30 a.m. to 4 p.m., and admission is free.